top of page

 NW porch.png

-Go into the church and we noticed immediately it's great size which is an indication of the great wealth at the town, the wool which bought great wealth, which would have led to the building of such a large church.
+Inside the church, its great size is immediately noticeable, which is an indication of the great wealth at the town, the wool which bought great wealth, which would have led to the building of such a large church.
 It is also thought that it had it not been for the Black Death in the 14th century, the church would have been much larger.

 Tomb.png